 The instructor, Yael Shy, leads the class and begins with a body scan..."

-Originally published in the Jewish Times of Israel by Miriam Groner.
+Originally published in the New York Jewish Week by Miriam Groner.
 Read the entire article here.